nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

 # The Stack

-The variabls that a function creates all live on their 'The Stack'.
+The variables that a function creates all live on their 'The Stack'.
 While our Call Stack is a stack of functions, The Stack is a stack of memory addresses.

 As a function executes, each variable gets added to the stack.